 In general, you will be required to prove that you were injured on the construction site and that a third party’s negligent or reckless actions caused you to sustain those injuries.
 Medical records, eyewitness testimony and the results of a skilled lawyer’s investigation can all function as evidence establishing the required elements of your claim, including the causal link between the construction accident and the injuries you sustained.

 If someone else’s negligent or reckless actions caused your accident and injuries, you may be entitled to file a lawsuit for compensation even if you were a subcontractor on the site.
 For example, the owner of the construction site has a legal duty to take all steps possible to maintain as safe an environment as possible—any breach of that duty could give rise to your right to sue for compensation.

-Yes, if a third party, non-employer’s negligence caused your accident and injuries, you can pursue a lawsuit against that third party even if you receive workers’ compensation benefits.
+Yes, if a third party’s negligence—meaning someone outside of your employer—caused your accident and injuries, you can pursue a lawsuit against them in a third-party injury claim even if you receive workers’ compensation benefits.

 In some cases, yes.
 The owner of a construction site has a legal duty to keep the property reasonably safe for everyone—this includes taking precautions to ensure that the activities of the construction site do not cause harm to those who are just passing by.
 For example, if you were injured by a falling object while walking down the sidewalk near a construction site, you may be able to sue for compensation.

-If you or a loved one have sustained injuries in a construction accident in Pittsburgh or elsewhere in Western Pennsylvania, our reputable and experienced team of construction accident lawyers and support staff are here to help you understand your legal right to compensation.
-To schedule a free and confidential consultation, call our office or fill out this online contact form today.
+If you or a loved one has sustained injuries in a construction accident in Pittsburgh or elsewhere in Western Pennsylvania, reputable and experienced construction accident lawyer Jason Matzus and his legal staff are here to help you understand your right to compensation.
+To schedule a free and confidential consultation, call our office or fill out our online contact form today.